Judging Goodness

 The charitable reading first, because EA has earned it.
 It is one of the most intellectually rigorous and empirically grounded moral movements of our time.
 Its logic is elegant: maximize good outcomes; use evidence and reason to compare interventions; measure value with proxies like quality-adjusted life years; fund whatever does the most, regardless of emotional appeal or proximity.
 The virtues it embodies — rationality, generosity, consistency, a willingness to act on difficult moral math — are widely respected, and rightly so.

-The interesting question is what remains when it does.
-The answer is: everything that actually matters.
+Everything of practical value remains.
 Read without the realism, EA is a high-agency moral identity — a set of goals, metrics, and heuristics chosen by agents who want to act in certain ways.
 It is voluntary, consensual, internally coherent, and agent-owned.
 It is not morally binding on others, not a consequence of reason alone, and not a universal imperative.
 EA is a LARP — but one that saves lives, which is more than can be said for most moral frameworks.

 That is not a demotion.
 It is a promotion to honesty.
 Effective Altruists never needed moral realism; they needed shared goals, coordinated action, rigor, and integrity, and they have all four.
 Let go of the illusion of objectivity and the movement gets stronger: a community of agents acting on deeply held values rather than missionaries enforcing imaginary absolutes.
 And the two modes of judgment now apply cleanly.
 Externally, a committed Effective Altruist who gives what she pledged is exemplary — full stop.
 Internally, you may share enough of the value function to admire the goals as well as the follow-through, or you may not; either way you can acknowledge the clarity of purpose and the measurable impact, which is how respect works across value systems that will never merge.

 Conditional judgment keeps operating even inside the identity.
 Should giving be public or private?
-Transparency leverages social norms and multiplies impact through example; privacy guards humility and refuses performative signaling.
+Transparency uses social norms and multiplies impact through example; privacy guards humility and refuses performative signaling.
 Neither is superior full stop — each reflects underlying priorities, and the choice reveals as much about the chooser as about the act.
 A movement that understood itself in the terms I am proposing would treat such disputes as what they are: differences in values to be stated, not errors to be corrected from above.

 Practices, Not Persons